jhylin/Adverse_drug_reactions/README.md

 ### **Adverse drug reactions** (ADRs)

-This work can be read in conjunction with the previous "[cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html)" post as it is a continuation of this project.

 ADRs data collection for cytochrome P450 (CYP) 3A4, 2D6, 2C19, 2C9, 1A2, 2B6, 2E1 and 2C8 substrates have all been collected for now (since February till April 2025).

+This work can be read in conjunction with the previous [cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html) post as it is a continuation of this project, and contains some background information about CYP enzymes at the beginning.

 #### **Documents**: